uPortal-Attic/uportal-home/committers.md

 4. Publicly propose on `uportal-dev@` that the new committer be added.
 This proposal should include a summary of some of the merit of the proposed committer -- whatever rationale is justifying adding them.
 The proposer should immediately `+1`, helping to emphasize that this is a vote.
 This is a consensus vote: requires 3 +1s with no binding vetoes.
 The vote runs for a week or until all active Committers have voted.
 5. Summarize the votes and result in a wrap-up post to the thread.
 6. Issue a Pull Request adding the new committer to `COMMITTERS.md`, linking the email thread documenting the vote supporting the add.
 Secure a +1 from another committer verifying correctness.
 Merge the Pull Request.
 If merging in a way that does not preserve individual commits and their commmit messages, ensure e.g. the squash commit message itself links the email thread documenting the successful vote.
-7. Adjust GitHub Teams memberships in some way TBD.
+7. Add the new Committer to the [uPortal-home Committers GitHub Team][]